sph-mn/sph-sc-lib/readme.md

 returns the address of the element in the set, 0 if it was not found.

-caveat: if "imht_set_can_contain_zero_p" is defined, which is the default, dereferencing the memory address for the value 0, if it was found, will give 1 instead.
+caveat: if "imht_set_can_contain_zero" is defined, which is the default, dereferencing the memory address for the value 0, if it was found, will give 1 instead.

 ### removal
 ```c